giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ```
 ![plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/preprocessSWAN_plots.png)

+Blue lines refer to Infinium I probes while red lines refer to Infinium II probes.
-It is possible to observe that normalized beta and M values are not so different from those of raw data, despite an higher peak in the distribution of type II standrd deviation and a up-shifted median of beta values in the boxplots.
+It is possible to observe that normalized beta and M values are not so different from those of raw data, despite an higher peak in the distribution of type II standard deviation, as expected.
+The higher peak in the standard deviation of type II beta values between replicates is due to less accuracy and reproducibility of Infinium II probes.
+Furthermore, the distribution of beta values in normalized data is almost similar in all samples, while it is more variable for raw beta values.
 ### Step 8: Perform a PCA on the beta matrix generated in step 7.
 Principal Component Analysis (**PCA**) is an exploratory tool to find predominant gene expression pattern along the identified componetents as well as to detect possible outliers and batch effects.
 PCA reduces the high-dimensionality space by finding the gratest variances in the data.
 In R enviroment, PCA is performed using **prcomp()** function, that takes as argument the matrix of normalized beta values.
 Then a **scree plot** showing the cumulative variance explained by each principal component is generated.